Contributing

 - Create a feature branch

-- Make sure tests and linters pass
+- Ensure tests and linters pass

 - Commit with a clear message